A Survey on Causal Discovery: Theory and Practice: Definitions and Notation

 \section{Definitions and Notation}

 This section gives the main definitions, concepts and assumptions on causality, together with the associated notation.
-In particular, we give the definition of causal model and the definition of causal discovery problem.
+In particular, we give the definition of causal model together with the definition of causal discovery problem.